astrowonk/PleaseRead/README.md

 A very minimalistic class to help create emails with tables from dataframes and figures from Plotly.

+This is very much a work in development, see the open Issues for known needed improvements.

 Clone and then it should install with `pip install .`

 Usage: